Kristina01111000/unichirsite/README.md

-- make sure the sidebar is the way he wants it -> i made the new changes
+- make sure the sidebar is the way he wants it -> make the new changes